Proving Fault in a Car Accident Can Require Significant Resources

 Gathering and analyzing this type of evidence can take a significant amount of time, and efforts to do so can often be met with reluctance, particularly if a party is aware that the evidence sought is likely to show that they were at fault.
 Fortunately, when you retain an Ocala car accident attorney to represent you, he or she will handle this type of investigation and can use a legal process known as discovery2 to compel parties to submit evidence relevant to your case.

 In some car accident cases, the costs associated with an investigation can be extremely high.
 For example, if you need to employ the use of a car accident reconstruction expert, either to consult with you regarding the case or act as an expert witness at trial, the associated fees can rise well into the thousands or even tens of thousands of dollars.
-Your lawyer will pay the up-front costs associated with your case and will only charge you legal fees if you recover compensation at the conclusion of your case.
+Your attorney will pay the up-front costs associated with your case and will only charge you legal fees if you recover compensation at the conclusion of your case.

 If you have been involved in a car accident in which the other driver is contesting fault, you should retain an attorney immediately.
 To learn more about how we can help you, call Meldon Law today at 800-373-8000 or send us an email through our online contact form.